 Anywhere along the Huntington Harbour channels — Seabridge Park, the Huntington Harbour Bridges, and the public beach areas around the harbour all give good views.
 The parade is free to watch.

-At 5:15 PM sharp on both Saturday and Sunday.
-The parade runs about two and a half hours, finishing around 7:50 PM.
+In the early evening on both Saturday and Sunday.
+The parade runs about two and a half hours – check the official page for this year’s start time.

 The boat parade is the free public event where decorated boats parade past spectators — you watch from land.
 The Cruise of Lights is a separate ticketed 50-minute narrated boat tour through the same canals’ lit decorations a week or so later — you ride a boat through the displays.